Rocket on pad, China ready to send 1st crew to space station - WTMJ

 BEIJING (AP) — The rocket that will send the first crew members to live on China’s new orbiting space station has been moved onto the launch pad ahead of its planned blastoff next week.

-The three astronauts plan to spend three months on the space station doing spacewalks, construction and maintenance work and science experiments.
+The three astronauts plan to spend three months on the space station, far exceeding the length of any previous Chinese mission.
+They will perform spacewalks, construction and maintenance work and carry out science experiments.

-The main section of the Tianhe, or Heavenly Harmony, station was launched into orbit on April 29, and a cargo spacecraft sent up last month carried fuel, food and equipment to the station in preparation for the crewed mission.
+The main section of the Tianhe, or Heavenly Harmony, station was launched into orbit on April 29.
+Cargo spacecraft sent up last month carried fuel, food and equipment to the station in preparation for the crewed mission.

 The Long March-2F Y12 rocket carrying the Shenzhou-12 spaceship was transferred to the launch pad at the Jiuquan Satellite Launch Center in northwest China on Wednesday, the China Manned Space Engineering Office said in a brief statement.
 Its tentative launch date is next Wednesday.